leonli/.files/README.md

 # .files
-It's my .files uses to develop go based application, I will keep it up to date as possible as I can accroding to my coding exp.
+It's my .files uses to develop go based application, I will keep it up to date as possible as I can according to my coding exp. on my works.

 ### Requirement
 Vim 7+ version with Lua installed.